Carina-P/Love-Pilates/README.md

 The studio is interested in attracting and retaining members during unusual times.

 ### Potential features to include:
-- photos and citates from people who experience how good pilates whit emphasis on workout at home
+- photos and quotes from people who experience how good pilates whit emphasis on workout at home
 - provide detail on the classes, what you need to take part, their schedule and link to actual online class
 - provide information on the instructur of the centre to show the competence and seriousness.
 - Provide information about Pilates and what it is good for.